JanLindberg/sqlserver-doctor-mcp/README.md

 # SQL Server Doctor MCP Server

 A Model Context Protocol (MCP) server for SQL Server tuning, diagnostics, and performance analysis.
-This server exposes SQL Server management capabilities to LLM applications like Claude Code.
+This server exposes SQL Server management capabilities to LLM applications.

+### Example Usage

+Ask your LLM client questions to troubleshoot and diagnose SQL Server issues:

+**General troubleshooting:**
+- "Users are complaining about slow queries, what's happening?"
+- "Is something blocking my database?"

+**Specific diagnostics:**
+- "What queries are currently running?"
+- "Which query is using the most CPU?"
+- "Is there CPU pressure on the server?"
+- "Show me any blocked sessions"

 ## Features